- Bradstow School

 - F 01843 866648

 - E email@example.com

 - W www.bradstow.w…dsworth.sch.uk

-- A special state school for pupils aged from 6 to 19
+- A state special school for boys and girls aged from 6 to 19.

 - Boarding: Yes

 - Outcomes for children and learners Outstanding 1

 - Quality of teaching, learning and assessment Outstanding 1

 - Effectiveness of leadership and management Outstanding 1